The Damaging Effects of Weather Exposure on Your Midlothian Residential Roofing System

 Elements such as roofs and pavement exposed to sun can bring up temperatures 50–90°F hotter than the air.
 Heat and ultraviolet rays cause roofing materials to deteriorate over time.
 The sun does significant damage to roofs over time, and even the more sun-resistant roofing options for homeowners such as tile or metal roofs eventually become affected by the damaging rays.

 Your roof has constant exposure to UV rays which cause damage by discoloration of roofing materials, additionally exposure to pollutants accelerate the process.
-To keep your roofing color vibrant, speak to your Dallas roofing contractor to learn about pigments, including organic pigments that hold up well against long-term sun exposure.
+To keep your roofing color vibrant, speak to your Midlothian roofing contractor to learn about pigments, including organic pigments that hold up well against long-term sun exposure.